zeehjr/graphql-server-nexus/README.md

 It was developed just to test Nexus lib.

+I'm using graphql-yoga for the server, nexus to define the schema.

 I made an auto-importer for all files ending with .gql.js to make it easier to scale, because I can separate everything in components.

 ## Using